Striveworks/valor/docs/index.md

 **Q. What is a Datum?**

 **A.** A `valor.Datum` object is a generic type that represents a datum in the context of a machine learning workflow.
-The object stores a uid and related metadata in a dictionary.
-This metadata allows for the user to construct their own abstraction layer by mapping a real-world type (e.g. an image) into a `valor.Datum` type.
+The object stores a UID and related metadata in a dictionary.
+This metadata allows for the user to construct their own abstraction layer by mapping a real-world type (e.g., an image) into a `valor.Datum` type.

 ```python
 from valor.metatypes import ImageMetadata